isomerpages/govtech-stp/_traveller-resources/covid-19-tests-for-travel-to-singapore.md

 #### 2. On-Arrival Tests

-All travellers are required to take a COVID-19 PCR test upon arrival in Singapore; each test cost S$160 (including GST). <!--Travellers with a travel history that includes a specified Category (IV) country/region will be required to take an additional Antigen Rapid test, which costs S$67 (including GST). -->
+All travellers are required to take a COVID-19 PCR test upon arrival in Singapore; each test costs <b>S$160 (including GST)</b>. <!--Travellers with a travel history that includes a specified Category (IV) country/region will be required to take an additional Antigen Rapid test, which costs S$67 (including GST). -->

 To shorten the relevant administrative process on arrival in Singapore, travellers are strongly advised to <b>register and pay for the relevant tests using the links below before their arrival. </b>